Zoneomics Logo

 11. Restrictive covenants; and

-12. Availability of approved on parking for required guest parking.
+12. Availability of approved on-street parking for required guest parking.
 (2001 Code § 89-6-604; amd.
 2009 Code; Ord.
 10-09, 2-24-2010; Ord.
-11-03, 2-9-2011)
+11-03, 2-9-2011; Ord.
+26-04, 2-10-2026)

 13-12-5: PARKING LOT LOCATION:

-B. Off Site: Where there are practical difficulties in providing on site parking or if public safety or convenience, or both, would be better served by locating parking on an alternative site, the may authorize an off site location subject to the following conditions:
+B. Off-site: Where there are practical difficulties in providing on-site parking or if public safety or convenience, or both, would be better served by locating parking on an alternative site, the may authorize an off-site location subject to the following conditions:

 3. The shall be conveniently usable without causing: